State-of-War-PostBar/SOW-Remastered/README.md

 ## Description
 ---
-A project attempts to remake an old game *State Of War*.
+A project attempts to remake an old game: *State Of War*.

 *State Of War* is a single-player or multipul-players strategy game.
-You have to use brilliant skills in controlling, observing and managing to defeat your enemy!
+You have to use good skills of microcontrolling, observing and managing to defeat your enemy!

 **Goals:**

     -To remaster the feelings of the game.
-    -To make players enjoy more comfortably.
+    -To make players enjoy the gmae more comfortably.
     -To make the game more customizable.

-Additional information:
+For additional information please look forward to these references:

 [Development Regulations / 开发规范](REGULATIONS.md)